nforgeio/neonKUBE/Images/neon-registry/README.md

 neon proxy public put MY-CERT-NAME PATH-TO-CERT
 ```
 &nbsp;
-Next, you'll need to deploy a proxy route that will direct traffic from the host network to the service.
+Finally, you'll need to deploy a proxy route that will direct traffic from the host network to the service.
 Your route file will look something like this (as YAML):

 ```
 name: neon-registry